HaydenHildreth/RandPyPwMan/README.md

 # RandPyPwMan

 ## What is RandPyPwMan
 It's a simple and easy to use password generator and password manager that's open-source and made in Python 3 using Tkinter.
+It is also cross-platform, and able to ran on most major Operating Systems.
 Program screenshots are available below, or you can view the screenshot folder in this repository.

 ## Screenshots
 ![Screenshot](https://github.com/HaydenHildreth/RandPyPwMan/blob/main/screenshots/screenshot.png)